soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2024-10-21-post-Prove It! 2024 Competition Essay & Video, 1st and 3rd Placing.md

 variant: tiptap
 ---
 <p>Over the past four months, our Secondary Two Canberrans have participated
-in two National Library Board competitions: Historical Scene Investigation (HSI) and Prove It!
-Participants were selected through a qualifying process that evaluated the quality of their Secondary Two History cohort's Historical Investigation projects.
+in two National Library Board competitions: <strong>Historical Scene Investigation (HSI)</strong> and <strong>Prove It!</strong> Participants were selected through a qualifying process that evaluated the quality of their Secondary Two History cohort's Historical Investigation projects.
 They wrote an essay and created an engaging video exploring the importance of using digital devices wisely, utilizing credible research sources.
 The students also shared tips during school assembly on evaluating online sources using the S.U.R.E. framework.</p>
 <p>Two teams participated in each competition, achieving remarkable results:</p>
 <p></p>
 <h4><strong>Prove It!
 Competition:</strong></h4>